polkadot-fellows/RFCs/text/0046-metadata-for-offline-signers.md

 #### Include metadata digest into signature

 Some cryptographically strong digest of metadata MAY be included into signable blob.
-There SHALL NOT be storage overhead for this blob, nor computational overhead, on the node side; thus MUST be a constant within given runtime version, deterministically defined by metadata.
+There SHALL NOT be storage overhead for this blob, nor computational overhead; thus MUST be a constant within a given runtime, deterministically defined by metadata.

  - Metadata information that could be used in signable extrinsic decoding MAY be included in digest, its inclusion MUST be indicated in signed extensions;
  - Digest MUST be deterministic with respect to metadata;